 - Levy, Jonathan.
 Freaks of Fortune: The Emerging World of Capitalism and Risk in America.
-Cambridge, Mass: Harvard University Press, 2012.
+Cambridge, MA: Harvard University Press, 2012.

 - Luskey, Brian P. On the Make: Clerks and the Quest for Capital in Nineteenth-Century America.
 New York: New York University Press, 2010.

-- Stephen Mihm.
+- Mihm, Stephen.
 A Nation of Counterfeiters: Capitalists, Con Men, and the Making of the United States.
-Harvard University Press, 2009.
+Cambridge, MA: Harvard University Press, 2009.

 - Murphy, Teresa Anne.
 Ten Hours’ Labor: Religion, Reform, and Gender in Early New England.
-Ithaca: Cornell University Press, 1992.
+Ithaca, NY: Cornell University Press, 1992.